chili-publish/grafx-documentation/docs/GraFx-Fonts/overview/elements/index.md

 ![appscreen](family.png)

-Below the family, the amount of styles is indicated.
+Below the family, the amount of styles and the [Font type](/GraFx-Fonts/overview/supported-font-types/) is indicated.

 Click on the font, to see the styles in the family.